The Kavli Trust

 H. Westfal-Larsen og hustru Anna Westfal-Larsens Almennyttige fond

 H. Westfal-Larsen og Hustru Anna Westfal-Larsens Almennyttige fond is a charitable foundation that aims to support the promotion of initiatives that benefit Bergen as a city and its cultural scene.
+The Fund supports A Man of Good Hope and the Closing Performance, Life is Dream, at the 2018 Bergen International Festival.

 The Bergen International Festival thanks H. Westfal-Larsen og Hustru Anna Westfal-Larsens Almennyttige fond for their generous contribution.